Introducing Our New CEO

 The charity’s support groups will also be back as quickly as possible, although some of the sessions will continue online.
 In fact, the online support during the pandemic has enabled the charity to reach more people – and not just in the Plymouth area.
 Kay explained: “During the past year, we have seen an increase in the number of parents and carers wanting mental and moral support, and we’ve had a record number of parents seeking practical help with completing forms.
 We’ve even had families from other parts of the country accessing our services online, so we are plugging a gap that’s not local, but national.”

-When Kay founded Friends and Families of Special Children, it was because she was frustrated with the lack of provision for her daughter.
+When Kay founded Friends and Families, it was because she was frustrated with the lack of provision for her daughter.
 It was her own experiences that underpinned the charity’s ethos which, says Kay, is “totally unique” and won’t change with Tim’s arrival: “Most families with disabled children feel like they are square pegs being expected to fit into round holes.
 I’ve been fighting this myself for 23 years.
 Society and many service providers tell us we have to conform and fit to what’s on offer.
 But at Friends and Families, you don’t have to overcome that.”

 “We have a holistic approach.
 We are here from the time our children are very young, right up until they become young adults.
 It means our families go on a journey with us, they have a continuity that they don’t get elsewhere.
 They’re not constantly being asked to be square pegs in round holes.”